function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 None of the order submit requests failed.

-Remember, this number (4344) is the client's (probably browsers') perspective, of how many orders were submitted.
-If we now take a look at the database, and if the database has as many orders stored as the feeder reported, we know that nothing got lost.
+Remember, this number (4344) is the client's (usually browsers') perspective, of how many orders were submitted.
+If we now take a look at the database, and if the database has as many orders stored as the tool reported, we know that nothing got lost.

 Now on `Server B`, recount how many orders are stored: